- About Disability Support Services

 In this section

-- Contact details for Needs Assessment and Service Coordination (NASC) services.
-NASCs are contracted by the Ministry to work with disabled people to help identify their needs and outline what disability support services are available to them.
+- Contact details for services in each region that work with disabled people to identify their needs and outline what support is available to them.
 Read more

 - The Ministry’s Equipment and Modification Services provide free or subsidised equipment and modifications to people with disabilities.
 Read more